mattbellis/air_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

  * Both had Cl, Ca, Cr, Fe
  * The Vacuum or Air filter didn't pick up anything other than the pristine filter
    * Is the particulate matter bouncing off?
 Going straight through?
-   * Could adding kapton tape to the back of the filter allow the particulate to stick to the tap
+   * Could adding kapton tape to the back of the filter allow the particulate to stick to the tape

 ## Day 22:
   * Take samples for 1 hour